 One might question the reasoning behind the expense of building such inviting accommodations in such desolate surroundings… until one has the chance to cast a line into nearby Jurassic Lake!
-This natural stillwater with its 15-mile shoreline, ocean-sized swells and breathtakingly clear blue waters is a natural phenomenom, and until relatively recently, free of any trout.
+This natural still-water with its 15-mile shoreline, ocean-sized swells and breathtakingly clear blue waters is a natural phenomenon, and until relatively recently, free of any trout.
 In the few short years since their introduction, the lake’s rainbows have quickly reached massive proportions, due largely to the lake’s staggering population of freshwater scuds.
 Trout in the 6-12 pound category are simply average, and fish in excess of 20 pounds are seen here on a fairly regular basis (seen, but only rarely landed!).
-And in addition to owning a large portion of the lake’s shoreline, the lodge also has sole access to miles of the lakes only tributary, the Barrancoso River, which also produces some enormous fish.
-Harsh country, huge trout…and now, thanks to Laguna Verde Lodge, a comfortable place to call home during your stay.
+And in addition to owning and having access to a majority of the lake’s shoreline, the lodge also has sole access to miles of the lakes only tributary, the Barrancoso River, which also produces some enormous fish that make their way up from the lake.
+Harsh country, huge trout… and now, thanks to Estancia Laguna Verde Lodge, a comfortable place to call home during your stay.

 Included in your angling package at the Estancia Laguna Verde is round trip ground transfer between Calafate and the lodge, all meals and drinks at the lodge, ATV's, boats, and four-wheel drive use during the fishing program, one guide for every two rods, double rooms with en suite bathrooms, free internet wireless access, and satellite t.v.

 Not included in your angling package at Estancia Laguna Verde are the flights to or from Calafate from wherever you're coming from or going to, and use of the lodge's satellite or IP phone (you are welcome to use these, but there is a charge).